ludjan/WeatherConditions/README.md

 - Being able to base weather conditions on historic data, such as: "Will it be warmer than the average air temperature of last 7 days?"

 - Being able to group conditions, and see if all of them are true.
 If the user likes fishing, it could create a group of conditions like "Is it warmer than 20 degrees? and "Is it less than 5 m/s wind strenght?", and see if today is a good day for fishing
+- Being able to set a fixed position for a given weather condition, or let the WeatherCondtition use devices last known loaction in evaluation.